 Fruits and vegetables provide vitamins A and C, fiber, riboflavin, niacin and iron to our diets.
-Unfortunately, the best sources of these nutrients with the exception of fiber, are not corn, peas, or green beans.
-The richest sources of most of these nutrients are the dark green and deep-yellow choices.
+Unfortunately, the best sources of these nutrients vith the exception of fiber, are not corn, peas, or green beans.
+The richest ources of most of these nutrients are the dark green and deep-yellow choices.

-Vitamin A:

-Helps keep skin smooth and helps us see at night.
-Dark orange and dark green leafy vegetables are rich sources of Vitamin A. Mother Nature puts vitamin A in the very colorful fruits and vegetables such as apricots, broccoli, carrots, greens, papaya, peaches, pumpkin, spinach, sweet potatoes, squash and vegetable juices.
+Vitamin A: Helps keep skin smooth and helps us see at night.

+Dark orange and dark green leafy vegetables are rich sources of Vitamin A. Mother Nature puts vitamin A in the very colorful fruits and vegetables apricots, broccoli, such as carrots, greens, peaches, pumpkin, spinach, sweet papaya, potatoes, squash and vegetable juices.
-Vitamin C:

-Helps tissue heal.
-Found in citrus fruits and juices and also in vegetables such as berries, broccoli, brussel sprouts, cabbage, cauliflower, grapefruit, oranges, pineapple, potatoes, spinach and tomatoes.
+Vitamin C: Helps tissue heal.
+Found in citrus fruits and juices and also in vegetables such as berries, broccoli, brussel sprouts, cabbage, cauliflower, grapefruit, oranges, pineapple, potatoes, spinach, tomatoes.

-Fiber:

-Aids in preventing constipation and colon cancer.
-Fiber is found in both raw and cooked fruits and vegetables.
+Fiber: Aids in preventing constipation and colon cancer.

+Fiber is found in both raw and cooked fruits and

-Iron:
+vegetables.

-Carries oxygen in the blood and builds red blood cells.
-Iron is found in such foods as dried fruits, green leafy vegetables, legumes and raisins
+Iron: Carries oxygen in the blood and builds red blood

+Iron is found in such foods as dried fruits.

+green leafy vegetables, legumes and raisins